AMICI-dev/AMICI/documentation/PYTHON.md

     model = modelModule.getModel()

-then pass the simulation timepoints as `amici.DoubleVector` to `model.setTimepoints`
+then pass the simulation timepoints as `amici.DoubleVector` to `Model.setTimepoints`

     model.setTimepoints(amici.DoubleVector(np.linspace(0, 60, 60)))